Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Modification to Ineffective Losses

 Components in the paradigm of ineffective losses do not perform in the same manner as those of effective losses.
 For gradient dissipation terms, since their values are 1 in all ineffective losses, it implies that they have no effect.
 For weight terms, except for MHS, other losses cannot ensure that the hardest negative samples dominate in the gradient.
 For ratio terms, since they are dynamic and cannot guarantee an effective value throughout the optimization process, it is better to adopt a static ratio.
-Therefore, we attempt to make these losses effective by adjusting these terms, with the results presented in the lower part of Table~\ref{tab:ineffective_objectives}.
+Therefore, we adjust these terms, with the results presented in the lower part of Table~\ref{tab:ineffective_objectives}.

 We take Barlow Twins as an example to introduce the modification method.
 For the specific modification process of other optimization objectives, please refer to Appendix~\ref{sec:appendix_ineffective_losses_modification}.
 Based on gradients, the optimization objective of Barlow Twins is equivalent to